quicwg/base-drafts/draft-ietf-quic-transport.md

 data.
 Its format is identical to the PING frame ({{frame-ping}}).

-An endpoint that receives an unsolicited PONG frame - that is, a PONG frame containing a payload that is either empty or not identical to the content of a PING frame that the endpoint previously sent - MUST generate a connection error of type UNSOLICITED_PONG.
-Note that the Data field of the frame is the only thing that allows a recipient to correlate a PONG frame with the original PING frame.
+An endpoint that receives an unsolicited PONG frame - that is, a PONG frame containing a payload that is empty MUST generate a connection error of type FRAME_ERROR, indicating the PONG frame (that is, 0x10d).
+If the content of a PONG frame does not match the content of a PING frame previously sent by the endpoint, the endpoint MAY generate a connection error of type UNSOLICITED_PONG.

 ## ACK Frame {#frame-ack}